rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 * alcohol
 * chronic stress

-# Diseases deriving from inflammation.
+# Inflammatory diseases: When inflammation causes disease.
 The root of every disease is some kind of inflammation.
 With acute inflammation, the body repairs itself and moves on from whatever caused the inflammation.
 When the body is not able to remove the agent responsible for the inflammation though, that’s when chronic inflammation happens and eventually disease occurs.
 That’s why inflammatory markers are so important as they are a decent measurement for the inflammation in your body.

 **Several diseases that are caused by inflammation include:**